 Bio:

-His work is most important to the people whose lives it most directly impacts: those who face challenged to function in the world due to sensory deficits in hearing or vision.
+His work is most important to people who face challenges due to sensory deficits in hearing or vision.
 What also makes Suranga’s contributions important is that they are not only applicable to those specific communities.
 Because of his emphasis on “enabling” rather than “fixing,” the technologies that Suranga has developed have a potentially much broader range of applications.

-Suranga is Senior Member of ACM and has been involved in a number of roles, including General Chair of Augmented Human Conference in 2015 and on many review and program committees including SIG CHI, TEI and UIST.
+Suranga is a Senior Member of ACM and has been involved in a number of roles, including General Chair of the Augmented Human Conference in 2015 and serving on many review and program committees including SIGCHI, TEI, and UIST.

 Available Lectures